 Raised in Virginia Beach, VA, Q.U.A.Z. was inspired to become a rapper after performing in a local talent show in 2002.
 He easily caught the crowd’s attention with his free-style over rapper Ludacris’s “Southern Hospitality”.
 It was in that moment he was assured; he was certain that he could begin his journey of becoming a rapper without having to compromise his beliefs.
 Q.U.A.Z. has later mentioned in reference to his music, saying “If it doesn’t match up to what I believe in, then it will not be spoken.”

 Q.U.A.Z. remains inspired by the artistic form of rap music and continues to make his contribution to hip-hop by providing a different yet fresh approach.
-While reflecting on the admiration of his music, the rapper mentioned “You can’t say that you’re inspired to do something if you don’t have love for it".
+His style emphasizes messages of verbal skill, life lessons, unity, and social issues.
+Q.U.A.Z. is quickly mainstreaming into the music industry.While reflecting on the admiration of his music, the rapper mentioned “You can’t say that you’re inspired to do something if you don’t have love for it.”